 To protect your case’s outcome, we advise against:

 Posting to social media is a great way to connect with friends and family.
 It’s also a great way to jeopardize your case.
-The claims adjuster can see everything you post online – even if you’re using a different name or have airtight privacy settings.
+The claims adjuster can see everything you post online–even if you’re using a different name or have airtight privacy settings.

-While your case unfolds, you should avoid:
+While your case unfolds, you should avoid:- Posting photos of yourself–even if they’re old pictures

 - Uploading any videos